 However, it was the US Congress who encouraged and set up the certification model that now exists because it kept cutting funding.
 Certainly, it would be better for the FAA to be totally independent but US Congress needs to fund the employment of aerospace experts to perform all the oversight.

 But the same “certification model” has been in place for years and during that time the FAA has certified the 777-300ER, Boeing 777-200LR, Boeing 787-8, -9, 10, and 747-8 series, and not one of those planes has suffered a fatality.
 And each is, in their class, an industry-leading design.

 Of-course Boeing made mistakes and the major one is the assumption around pilot training standards and pilot competence.
 But that error is not confined to Boeing.

 And on that point, incredibly, this report barely references the disturbing pilot training reports of the Lion Cc-pilot who was flying the 737 MAX when it crashed.
 That report states that the co-pilot didn’t understand the concept of a stall at high or low level.
 On that revelation, an ex Airbus training captain said the “co-pilot couldn’t fly.”

 The report carries allegations around safety and culture at Boeing that are being addressed and there is no doubt that the two MAX crashes are a watershed for the industry.

 But this report does not really advance our knowledge of the tragedies and it is more just a retelling of the endless sensational headlines over the past 20 months, many of which were wrong.

-The problem for the report is because there are glaring errors and it relies on lay media reports, the informed industry reader will doubt any of the findings – many of which are important.
+The problem with the report is because there are glaring errors and it relies on lay media reports, the informed industry reader will doubt its findings – many of which are important.